psarson/Bloccit/READ.md

 * ...

+* Also, if you've found you've done more than half the checkpoint on the master branch - feel free to include some non-sense here.
 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.